craftycarmen/craftycarmen/README.md

 ### Currently
 - 🚀 Looking for a software engineering role.
 - 💻 Working on a new project.
-- 🎧 Listening to "The Tortured Poets Department"
+- 🎧 Listening to "Mayhem."

 #